edgelesssys/constellation/docs/docs/workflows/config.md

 ```

 :::info
-This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west1-a` using a new service account `constell-test`.
+This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west1-a` creating a new service account `constell-test`.
 :::

-Paste the output into the corresponding fields of the `constellation-conf.yaml` file created by the `constellation config generate` command.
+Paste the output into the corresponding fields of the `constellation-conf.yaml` file.

-By default, Constellation uses `n2d-standard-4` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
-Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
-Supported are all machines from the N2D family.
-Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.

 </tabItem>
 <tabItem value="aws" label="AWS">